darinf/maelstrom_web/README.md

 **BUILDING**

-To build, just run make.sh from the root of the source directory.
-You'll need to have the NaCl SDK w/ Pepper 28 available.
-See make.sh and Makefile for where the path to Pepper 28 needs to be specified.
+To build, just run make from the root of the source directory.
+You'll need to have the NaCl SDK w/ Pepper 31 available.
+See the Makefile for where the path to Pepper 31 needs to be specified.

 **RUNNING**

-From the Pepper 28 directory, run the httpd server from the NaCl SDK like so:
+From the Pepper 31 directory, run the httpd server from the NaCl SDK like so:
-<code>./examples/httpd.cmd -C '<path-to>/maelstrom_nacl' --no_dir_check</code>
+<code>./examples/httpd -C '<path-to>/maelstrom_nacl' --no_dir_check</code>

 Then, point your browser at http://localhost:5103/maelstrom.html.

+You can also try loading http://darinf.github.io/maelstrom_nacl/maelstrom.html.